-Selling an enterprise product into a major brand is a different game than SMB.
-Sometimes all the emails, cold calls, tweets, and inMails in the world still won’t get the attention of key contacts at that Fortune 500 account.
+Selling to Fortune 500 companies is a different game than SMB.
+Sometimes all the emails, cold calls, tweets, and inMails in the world still won’t get the attention of key contacts at that enterprise account.

 If you need to quickly drum up interest in a large account and have some type of free offer or trial of your product, one tactic you need to try is LinkedIn Ads.